7 Ways to Save Money this Summer

 And don't forget the cell phone chargers, MP3 players, digital cameras, cordless phones, and other electronic devices.

 Cut back on the energy leaks with a power strip.
-It will save you money, energy, and peace of mind.
+It will save money, energy, and peace of mind.

 CFL Full Spectrum Bulbs